 Equine Herpes virus - 1

 Equine herpes virus - 1 (EHV-1) is one of five herpes viruses commonly found in horses.
-There are 3 types of herpes virus - respiratory, reproductive and neurologic.
+There are 3 types of herpes virus - respiratory, reproductive and neurological.

 As in other herpes viruses EHV-1 can be found in herds that have not had new arrivals.
 While vaccination, quarantine of new stock, segregation of young stock, show stock and breeding stock are important to proper management it is important to know that vaccination only provides short-term immunity (4-5 months) and even during that time is not completely protective.
 Horses that are well vaccinated can develop disease.